 A judge cannot order probation to a defendant adjudged guilty of numerous serious offenses, including:

 Any crime where a deadly weapon was used or exhibited

 An inmate convicted of a 3g offense, without consideration for good conduct time, must serve at least one-half of his sentence, or 30 years, whichever is less.
 That’s in the Government Code, Sec.
 508.145.

-Example: Joe Defendant is convicted of aggravated assault with a deadly weapon, and is sentenced to 60 years.
-He will have to serve 30 years before he can be considered for parole.
+A defendant is convicted of aggravated assault with a deadly weapon, and is sentenced to 60 years in prison.
+According to the special category of felony offenses in Texas, he will have to serve at least 50% of that term (60 x 50% = 30).
+Therefore, he will have to serve 30 years in prison before he can be considered for parole.